ghzcool/react-file-manager-ui/README.md

 ## getDownloadLink

-**getDownloadLink**  will receive current path and should return a link for downloading the file represented by that path
+**getDownloadLink**  will receive current path and should return a promise resolving to a link for downloading the file represented by that path

 ## getFileSizeBytes